Review 402: Jackie

 From a historical stand point, the film primary covers the days after the assassination of JFK.
 John and Jackie Kennedy were just driving through Dallas on this sunny beautiful day then, all of a sudden, in one fell swoop it’s over.

 In the 4-5 days that followed, she had to make some very important decisions and somehow put the entire pain of the country over her back.
+In a lot of ways, this is the story of a mother, not just in the sense of Jackie Kennedy as a mother of her two kids but one to a whole country.

-Jackie had to pretend to be some many different people at different times and through her trying to keep up those various images we get to see of these different sides to this person.
+Jackie had to pretend to be some many different people at different times and through her trying to keep up those various images we get to see of these different sides to this person

-She had to be a mother, a fashion icon, a symbol to the American people and a powerful political figure in some very troubling times and Portman beautifully captures all of these different sides to Jackie Kennedy as well as her mannerisms, her voice as well as
+She had to be a mother, a fashion icon, a symbol to the American people and a powerful political figure in some very troubling times and Portman beautifully captures all of these different sides to Jackie Kennedy as well as her mannerisms, her voice as well as physical gestures.
+She is playing someone who is performing for the media, she was put on a pedestal in the aftermath of this event and is suddenly having to orchestrate not only the grief that the country feels but manufacture the way the media and the public will receive the legacy of John,

 You never truly know who people are and the films portrayal of Jackie Kennedy's personal life is very indicative of that.

 Greta Gerwig is fantastic playing Nancy Tuckerman, Nancy was Jackie’s most trusted confidant being her personal secretary and trusts her like she trusts no one else.
+Over the course of the film, Nancy proves to be nothing more than a genuine and loyal friend to Jackie and someone who gives her a shoulder to cry on.

 Billy Crudup is a very strong presence playing an unnamed journalist (who's a composite character of historians Arthur M. Schlesinger Jr., Theodore H. White and William Manchester) who comes to interview Jackie in the week following the Kennedy assassination.